Smaller and More Flexible Cuckoo Filters: Implementation Details

-We now discuss our implementation using optimized just-in-time compiled Python, how we distinguish empty from full slots in the hash table, how we execute bit-parallel queries over several slots, and how we parallelize insertion.
-Further aspects, such as the concretely used hash functions, are discussed in Appendix\if\arxiv1~\ref{app:hash_functions}\else~A\fi.
+We now discuss our implementation using optimized just-in-time compiled Python, which hash function we use, how we distinguish empty from full slots in the hash table, how we execute bit-parallel queries over several slots, how we perform prefetching, and how we parallelize insertion.